 In a town traditionally known for “sinful” institutions, it should not go unnoticed that between 1870 and 1950, downtown Reno had a total of 24 churches.
-The First Church of Christ, Scientist, which began with a congregation of just four members, was one of those churches.
+The First Church of Christ, Scientist, which began with a congregation of just four members, was one of them.

-Located near the banks of the Truckee River, at the corner of Ralston Street and Riverside Drive, the First Church of Christ building was designed in the Neoclassical Revival architectural style and constructed with great attention to detail.
+The church was designed in the Neoclassical Revival architectural style and constructed with great attention to detail.
 Some of the architectural details include columns and pilasters, a double-curved portico, and side-window pediments.
-The main auditorium could hold up to 600 individuals and was designed to function as a community center.
-There were also separate rooms for readings, singing, and even a caretaker’s apartment.
+The main auditorium could hold up to 600 individuals.
+Side rooms included a nursery and a caretaker’s apartment.
 The entire construction including furnishings cost $140,000.